stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 Meanwhile, the broader market especially in Europe has been catching up, and the Icelandic banks' have migrated to new core banking systems and with the Central Banki of Iceland, implemented a new clearing and settlement mechanisms (CSM).
 One of the goals of IOBWS v3, set forward by TN-FMÞ, was to move closer to the standards used by those systems such as ISO 20022, at least through application of a comparable dictionary and data elements.

 <!-- Start1 -->
-As it has turned out, the Open Banking regulation in UK and the PSD2 regulation issued by the European Parliment has given rise to initiatives to standardize access to payment functionality and account information, on behalf of customers by third parties.
+The Open Banking regulation in the UK and the PSD2 regulation issued by the European Parliament has triggered initiatives to standardize access to payment functionality and account information, on behalf of customers by third parties.
 One such effort, the NextGenPSD2 Framework developed by the Berlin Group, has met a broad acceptance in the EEA.
-The data model references ISO 20022, and is close enough to where the Icelandic market is evolving as to make it a relatively straightforward to adapt the IOBWS to use it as a base, instead of continuing to maintain an independant linage of API specifications.
+The data model references ISO 20022, and is close enough to the direction of the Icelandic market to make it relatively straightforward to adapt it as the new base for the IOBWS, instead of continuing to maintain an independent linage of API specifications.

-Another goal of the IOBWS v3 charter set forth by TN-FMÞ, that is achieved by adopting the NextGenPSD2 Framework, is the transition from SOAP to a REST-like API, defined by a recent version of the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md), with support for newer, open authentication and authorization standards.
-This hopefully solve some of the complexity involved with previous incarnations of the IOBWS.
+Another goal of the IOBWS version 3 charter set forth by TN-FMÞ and achieved by adopting the NextGenPSD2 Framework is the transition from SOAP to a REST-like API defined by a recent iteration of the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md).
+Along with support for modern authentication and authorization standards, this should address some of the perceived complexity in adapting IOBWS to various use cases, platforms and programming languages that have come to the fore after the release of the previous IOBWS versions.
 <!-- End1 -->

 # Scope